Kennedy Space Center Launch Complex 39: Modifications

-In 2018, SpaceX made further modifications to LC 39A to prepare it to accommodate the crewed Dragon 2.
+In 2018, SpaceX made further modifications to LC 39A to prepare it to accommodate it for the crew Dragon 2 mission.
 These modifications included installing a new crew access arm, refurbishing the emergency egress slidewire system, and raising it up to the level of the new arm.
 The LC 39A fixed service structure was also repainted during this work.

 In 2019, SpaceX began substantial modification to LC 39A in order to begin work on phase 1 of the construction to prepare the facility to launch prototypes of the large 9 m-diameter methalox reusable rocket—Starship—from a launch stand, which would fly from 39A on suborbital test flight trajectories with six or fewer Raptor engines.
 However, these plans were later cancelled.

 In 2021, SpaceX began construction of an orbital launch pad for Starship at 39A.
 As of early 2023, the new launch pad is still undergoing construction and will accommodate launch operations for the fully stacked Starship rocket.
 Starship will lift off under the power of 33 Raptor engines, with each engine producing 500,000 lbf of force each, or 16,500,000 lbf for the whole vehicle.

+Later on, an "Orbital Launch Platform" for Starship with plans to accommodate two landing zones for Falcon 9 and Falcon Heavy rockets to conduct to "Return-to-launch-site" landings.